 The first reason is that money is a very tedious distraction from what’s important.
 I want you to make the decision to pay just once and then we can both focus on what we’re going to achieve together and how we’re going to get you there.

 The other reason is that by paying upfront you are demonstrating your commitment: to me, to yourself, and to the process of your own personal development.
 If you want to pay by the session and decide every month if that session is of use to you, then I’m not the coach for you.
-Total commitment is a vital part of an awesome coaching relationship and is the main driver behind achieving incredible results.
+Total commitment is a vital part of a powerful coaching relationship and is the main driver behind achieving incredible results.

 Yup, you could.
 Or you could buy a sofa.
 And that would be lovely.
 I love going on holiday and sitting on the sofa.

-The only thing is, that holiday will give you a week – perhaps 2 – of happiness or relief or rest or whatever it is that holidays do for you.
+The only thing is, that holiday will give you a week – perhaps two – of happiness or relief or rest or whatever it is that holidays do for you.
 Coaching will give you an understanding of what makes you tick, help you get out of your own way and give you tools you will use for the rest of your life.
 All of these things will empower you to smash life in general and have a brilliant time along the way.
 Which sounds more valuable?

 Up to you though, holidays are fabulous.